10 Step Practice Routine For All Guitar Players

 One of the most important things for your journey of learning to be a great guitar player is to develop or discover a 10 step practice routine for beginner guitar players.

 Look For The Answer

 You won’t need to look for the answer of how to do this because it will be presented to you here in this post.
 It will show exactly what you need to practice, in what order & for how long.

 A system like this will keep you focused, developing the proper skills & moving you forward toward your goal of becoming a great guitar player.
-But first you must have a goal.
-You do have that right?
+But first, you must have a goal.
+You have that right?

 Make sure to have a goal.

 If not I would take some time to figure this out.
 You can do this by grabbing my free training guide Setting S.M.A.R.T Goals to get you in the right mindset.
 Ask yourself some questions.
 Like:

 Why am I learning guitar?
 What do I want to accomplish with the guitar?
 How much time each day do I want to commit to learning the guitar?
 Am I willing to do the work necessary?

 If the answer is yes to these questions with a final destination & a definite WHY you will be ready for your 10 step practice routine for all guitar players.

 10 Step Practice Schedule for All Guitar Players